 The zone is proposed from Fifth Avenue North to Seventh Avenue South and 22nd Street to the Bay during the week of Aug.
 26-30.

 Council member Wengay Newton asked Chief Assistant City Attorney Mark Winn Thursday if the zone could be decreased after Sunday's kick-off party.
 Winn said he would check with police, but would see no reason the zone could not be smaller after the opening event but cautioned that parts of it need to remain in tact.

 "We’ll be having RNC relevant events all throughout the downtown area.
 It is important to keep some of these in affect," Winn said. "(The zone) probably doesn't need to be that large after the Trop event is over."

-When the proposal for the "Event Zone" was released, the action was quickly met with backlash the American Civil Liberties Union.
+When the was released, the action was quickly met with backlash the American Civil Liberties Union.